Cost of Living in USA for Indian Students: 2025 Budget Guide

 4) Transportation

-• Many universities provide student bus passes or discounted metro cards.
+- Many universities offer student bus passes or discounted metro cards

-• Waivers may be allowed, but only if you meet the university’s coverage rules.
+- Waivers may be allowed, but only if your alternate plan meets university requirements

 6) Phone Plan

-• Student plans and family/group plans can reduce cost.
+- Student plans and group or family plans can help reduce the cost

 7) Books, Supplies & Software